H0R5E/data-only-greater/software/edengths.md

 #### Preparing the MiKTeX distribution

-TeXnicCenter uses MiKTeX as its Latex backend; it will call commands provided by MiKTeX to compile your documents. **It is not fully compatible with TeXnicCenter using its default settings.** MiKTeX has a clever package management system that will download missing Latex
+TeXnicCenter uses MiKTeX as its Latex back-end; it will call commands provided by MiKTeX to compile your documents. **It is not fully compatible with TeXnicCenter using its default settings.** MiKTeX has a clever package management system that will download missing Latex